Scenic USA - Picture of the Day

 Photo by Meri Cheatham

-In this truly wild landscape view, the Alaska Railroad offers an up-close look at the fast flowing Susitna River (sand river), its surrounding Alaska Mountain Range and the nearby Talkeena Mountains.
-The Susitna is a sportsman's paradise, with runs of Coho and Chinook salmon, although the only river access is by boat or floatplane.
+In this truly wild landscape, the Alaska Railroad offers an up-close look at the fast flowing Susitna River (sand river), the surrounding Alaska Mountain Range and neighboring Talkeena Mountains.
+The Susitna is a sportsman's paradise, with epic runs of Coho and Chinook salmon.
+River access is limited to boat or floatplane, with skillful river guides equipped to put anglers on the fish.

 All Rights Reserved